 ASVAB (Grades 11 or 12) - Nationally-normed assessment of The Department of Defense.
 Results are used to determine aptitude for a career in the armed forces as well as student vocational strengths.
-Administered potentially during the eleventh or twelfth grade to second-year Career and Technical School students.
+Administered potentially during the eleventh or twelfth grade to second-year Career and Technical School students at no cost.

 WorkKeys (Grades 9-12) - ACT assessment system that measures job skills.
 Results are used to support employers with the selection, hiring, training, development, and retention of a high-performance workforce.
-Administered potentially to all students during their College & Career Readiness courses as well as to second-year Career & Technical students.
+Administered potentially to all students during their College & Career Readiness courses as well as to second-year Career & Technical students at no cost.